cogentcore/core/README.md

   need mac-specific shortcut symbols

 * kefun to chord use !! to indicate preferred among alternatives

+* DND needs enter / exit / hover events so nodes can signal their ability to accept drop.
+  + hover -> spring load auto-open tree..
+  + basic cursor updates: NOT is default, override for others

 * add Toolbar based on MenuBar